NeplayGames/TowerDefense/README.md

 # TowerDefense
-This repo will consist of the game that we create during CS382 tower defense
+This repo will consist of the game that we create during CS382 class tower defense